LimeChain/gosemble-research/docs/tasks/2-go-to-wasm.md

 **Setup Wasm Host**

-1. [x] Setup host runtime environment to execute the compiled Wasm module inside (targeting MVP).
+1. Setup host runtime environment to execute the compiled Wasm module inside (targeting MVP).
-2. [x] Import the host provided functions used inside the Wasm module.
+  * [x] Import the host provided functions used inside the Wasm module.
-3. [x] Import the host provided memory inside the Wasm module.
+  * [x] Import the host provided memory inside the Wasm module.
-4. [x] Read/write from/to the host/Wasm's shared memory.
+  * [x] Add implementation of bump allocator.
-5. [x] Add implementation of bump allocator.
+  * [x] Read/write from/to the host/Wasm's shared memory.

 * [ ] fix the error when passing 0 offset to a Wasm function.
 * [ ] in the extracted vm helper, some struct fields are undefined

-6. Add tests for correctness and performance.
+2. Add tests for correctness and performance.

 ## Testing guide